Distance Education Policy

 Patrons may visit McMillen Library to request an Academic Libraries of Indiana (ALI) card, which can then be used to obtain materials from these libraries.
 Please inquire at the McMillen Library Welcome Desk about this possibility.

 If the material cannot be obtained from other libraries, Interlibrary Loan is a possible option for acquiring access to the resource.
 This is a service where McMillen Library can ask another library if their copy can be used.
+You can request an Interlibrary Loan by completing the Interlibrary Loan Form.

 The user may also contact Jane Feyl, JEFeyl@indianatech.edu, to request materials.